-Academic probation occurs when a student enters the College with a GPA below a 2.0 or fails to make satisfactory academic progress.
+Academic probation occurs when a student enters the College with a GPA below a 2.0, fails to make satisfactory academic progress, or fails required courses.
 If you are placed on academic probation, we believe that you do have the potential to graduate, however, your academic performance indicates a need for immediate improvement.
 Therefore, academic advising/counseling and/or certain restrictions are part of probation.
+Students on probation are prohibited from participating in athletics.
 You will receive written notification from the Academic Dean informing you of your status.
 A student who fails to meet probationary improvement standards will be academically dismissed.